johnstrand/squawk-react/README.md

 Or just add it to your project with `npm i --save squawk-react`

 ## Check out a simple [tutorial](./tutorial.md).

+# Best practices

+- Avoid using too many nested objects.
+Squawk can only handle updates at the root level
+- If a parent and child requires the same data from the store, let the parent subscribe to changes and pass it down as a prop.
+Otherwise you will trigger unnecessary re-renders

 # API description